U.S. News Rankings

 When applying to Fairmont State University, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due August 15.
 It is selective, with an acceptance rate of 65.7 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Fairmont State University is 17:1, and the school has 35.1 percent of its classes with fewer than 20 students.
-The average freshman retention rate, an indicator of student satisfaction, is 66.3 percent.
+The student-faculty ratio at Fairmont State University is 17:1, and the school has 46.4 percent of its classes with fewer than 20 students.
+The most popular majors at Fairmont State University include: Business Administration and Management, General; Education, General; Criminal Justice/Safety Studies; General Studies; and Psychology, General.
+The average freshman retention rate, an indicator of student satisfaction, is 65.3 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 Fairmont State University offers a number of student services including nonremedial tutoring, placement service, and health service.
 Fairmont State University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Of the students at Fairmont State University, 80 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Fairmont State University.